Spay and Neuter in Colorado Springs: Why It Matters for Your Pet

 Health Benefits of Neutering and Spaying

-• Neutering or spaying your pet reduces the chance of uterine infections and breast cancer for cats and dogs, affecting 50% of dogs and 90% of cats.
-The operation drastically will improve the longevity of your pet’s life.
+• Spaying or neutering your pet reduces the chance of uterine infections and breast cancer for cats and dogs, affecting 50% of dogs and 90% of cats.
+The operation will drastically improve the longevity of your pet’s life.

 • For male pets, neutering eliminates the chance of testicular cancer.